-To request an account, please send an email with a short description of your research project to Annelise Sklar.
+To request an account, please send an email with a short (paragraph) description of your research project to Annelise Sklar.
 We will then contact you to discuss your specific needs and set up your account.
 Due to limited capacity, we cannot guarantee that all researchers will be granted immediate access to the service.

-Though all UC San Diego faculty, staff, and students are eligible for Crimson Hexagon accounts, our subscription only has limited monitors (simultaneous searches) for all users to share.
+Though all UC San Diego faculty, staff, and students are eligible for Crimson Hexagon accounts, our subscription only has 56 queries (simultaneous searches) for all users to share.

 Please be considerate of your fellow users.